ZeinabRabea/SuffixAligner/README.md

 - The default parameters setting of the SuffixAligner is considering the whole set of sequencing data.
 - The SAM option is used when you would like to improve the number of mapping reads produced by the other aligners.
 - SuffixAligner also reports the following on the screen: <br>
-        1. Genome length
+        1. Genome length <br>
-        2. Number of Sequencing Reads in both cases (i.e. reading sequencing data or SAM files)
+        2. Number of Sequencing Reads in both cases (i.e. reading sequencing data or SAM files) <br>
         3. Number of unmapped Reads in the SAM files